 Academic Dishonesty: Students found cheating on an exam will receive an F for the course.
 Cheating includes using any unauthorized material, notes, or information to assist in answering test questions as well as obtaining answers to exam questions from others.
 Again, you will receive an F for the course for this misconduct.
-Plagiarism is also a form of academic dishonesty and will result in an F for the course.
-My detailed plagiarism policy will be posted on Blackboard.

 Classroom Conduct: Turn off your cell phones.
 Do not plan to get up in the middle of class and leave.
 If you find you must leave for any reason, do not re-enter the classroom.
-Once you leave you may not come back in to class.
+Once you leave, even for a brief moment, you may not come back in to class.
 Do not talk to each other while I am talking.
 I will ask you to leave if you disrupt the class.